Modeling non-stationarities in high-frequency financial time series: Descriptive univariate unconditional statistics

 where $\beta^*= \langle \beta \rangle = 0.78$.
-To test the hypothesis that there is a universal structure in the intertrade time dynamics of different companies, we rescale the survival functions plotting them against $t/ \langle \tau^h \rangle$.
-We find that, for all companies, data approximately conform to a single scaled plot given by \eqref{Eq:WeibScaling} as shown in Fig. \ref{Fig:FitWeibullAssetTot} (see also \cite{Stauffer96,Ivanov04,Politi08}).
+To test the hypothesis that there is a universal structure in the intertrade time dynamics of different companies, we rescale the survival functions by plotting them against $t/ \langle \tau^h \rangle$.
+We find that, for all companies, data approximately conform to a single scaled plot given by \eqref{Eq:WeibScaling} as shown in Fig \ref{Fig:FitWeibullAssetTot} (see also \cite{Stauffer96,Ivanov04,Politi08}).
 Such a behavior is a hallmark of scaling, and is typical of a wide class of physical systems with universal scaling properties \cite{Bunde94}.
 Even if \cite{Eisler06} showed that the scaling \eqref{Eq:WeibScaling} is far from being universal, at least for the New York Stock Exchange, it is remarkable to find it again for a different index in a different market and seven years later with respect to the findings of \cite{Ivanov04}.
-The goodness of fits is given in the last column of Table \ref{Tab:StatisticaTempiAttesa}, where we report the Anderson-Darling statistics for the transformed random variable $z_{\tau}^h= \alpha \tau^{\beta}$. $z_{\tau}$ should follow an exponential distribution with parameter $\mu=1$, if $\tau$ is distributed according to a Weibull distribution.
-A glance at Fig. \ref{Fig:FitWeibulEXPZoom} immediately shows that this is not the case; for $z_{\tau}>4$ there are significant deviations from the exponential law, whereas this is approximately satisfied for $z_{\tau}\leq 4$.
+However, to go beyond qualitative estimates, the goodness-of-fit test is given in the sixth column of Table \ref{Tab:StatisticaTempiAttesa}, where we report the Anderson-Darling (AD) statistics for the transformed random variable $z_{\tau}^h= \alpha \tau^{\beta}$. $z_{\tau}$ should follow an exponential distribution with parameter $\mu=1$, if $\tau$ is distributed according to a Weibull distribution.
+A glance at Fig \ref{Fig:FitWeibulEXPZoom} immediately shows that this is not the case; for $z_{\tau}>4$ there are significant deviations from the exponential law, whereas this is approximately satisfied for $z_{\tau}\leq 4$.
 This fact is reflected by the high values of the AD statistics for which the critical value at $0.05$ significance level is 1.34.
 In other words, the Weibull null hypothesis is rejected for all the time series.
+To confirm these results, we also perform the Lilliefors test.
+The Lilliefors statistics are larger that the critical value at $0.05$ significance level as well.
+Furthermore, we peform the Kolmogorov-Smirnov test in order to check if the distributions in Fig \ref{Fig:FitWeibulEXPZoom} collapse into one.
+The results show that the null hypothesis of same distribution is always rejected (contact the authors for full tables).
+Then, we perform the AD test and the Lilliefors test for the index durations, and also in this case the null hypothesis of Weibull distribution is rejected by both statistical tests.
+Finally we present results based on the Weibull paper to graphically verify the Weibull distribution hypothesis.
+As an illustration, Fig \ref{Fig:FitWeibullAssetPaper} shows the Weibull paper for the following assets: A2A, EXO, MS and TIT.
+We can see the deviation of the empirical data from the straight line expected for the Weibull distribution.